TheKontinua/readers/README.md

 - Everything a Mentor can do
 - Browse submitted questions, edit them, and approve them
+- Create supports
-- Assemble approved questions into a quiz
+- Assemble approved questions/supports into a quiz
 - Make previously approved questions not visible

 Things an Admin needs to be able to do: